zhangxuying1004/RSTNet/README.md

 | `--features_path` | Path to visual features file (h5py) |
 | `--annotation_folder` | Path to m2_annotations |

-Note that, you can also download the pretrained model file [rstnet.pth](https://drive.google.com/file/d/13Faz1NIjvwSqBofDo7yO94bgbEdFtKgE/view?usp=sharing) and place it in `saved_transformer_models` folder o reproduce the our reported results.
+Note that, you can also download our pretrained model files in the ```Pre-trained_Models``` folder to reproduce the our reported results.

 #### References
 [1] Cornia, M., Stefanini, M., Baraldi, L., & Cucchiara, R. (2020).
 Meshed-memory transformer for image captioning.
 In Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition.